-- The gluteus medius muscle originates between the anterior and posterior gluteal lines on the lateral surface of the ilium and inserts upon the lateral surface of the greater trochanter of the femur.
+- The gluteus medius muscle originates between the anterior and posterior gluteal lines on the lateral surface of the ilium and inserts upon the lateral aspect of the greater trochanter of the femur.

 - The gluteus minimus muscle passes between the anterior and inferior gluteal lines after arising from the lateral surface of the ilium and terminates upon the anterior surface of the greater trochanter of the femur.